bytebase/bytebase.com/content/docs/administration/mode.md

 Bytebase supports 2 database change mode:

 - **Issue mode**.
 Designed for the team collaboration.
 Use issue to request, review, roll out, and version database changes.
 - **SQL Editor Mode**.
 Designed for the individual.
 Use SQL Editor to execute database changes directly.
+You may also choose this mode if you want to [embed SQL Editor into your own app](/docs/tutorials/embed-sql-editor/).

 ## Configuration